akshitgrana/create-and-mint-token/README.md

-# Nikhilcoin Contract
+# Akshitcoin Contract

-This repository contains the Solidity code for the Nikhilcoin smart contract.
-Nikhilcoin is a basic implementation of a custom token with functionalities for minting, burning, and transferring tokens.
+This repository contains the Solidity code for the Akshitcoin smart contract.
+Akshitcoin is a basic implementation of a custom token with functionalities for minting, burning, and transferring tokens.
 The contract follows basic principles similar to ERC20 without strictly adhering to the standard.
-Nikhilcoin is an ERC20 token contract that allows for the creation, transfer, and management of tokens.
+Akshitcoin is an ERC20 token contract that allows for the creation, transfer, and management of tokens.
 It is built on the OpenZeppelin library and follows the ERC20 standard.

 ## Contract Overview